zhifanl/Task-manager-api/README.md

 - Passwords stored in database are all encrypted (hashed)
 - Deployed on cloud server and used git to track the update of the project
 - SendGrid API is integrated to send email to users
+- Jest is used as automated testing framework
 - Server deployed on Heroku
 ---
 ### ***key functionalities:***